 The Healthcare industry is facing implications from the pandemic situations that can impact their ability to improve contract performance and potentially expose them to new risks.
+Value-based contracts are usually relying on historical data for starting claim targets, trend rates, and/or quality measures.

 Impact on claims